-- Alcohol – Booze consumption can either cause the problem or lead to snoring louder.
+- Alcohol – There’s a known link between alcohol and snoring.
+Booze consumption can either cause the problem or lead to snoring louder.
 The relaxing effect alcohol has on your jaw and throat can block the airway and result in snoring and disturbed sleep.

 - Nasal Problems – People who suffer from regular nasal congestion can become habitual snorers.

 - Sleep Position – Putting too much pressure on certain body parts at night might lead to chronic pain and possibly be a catalyst to snoring.